US financial operations guide for outsourcing and offshoring service providers

 • Establish a process for reports to upper management

-No matter how good your VRM is, each offshore vendor and third-party service provider will present some level of inherent or residual risk that you have to manage rather than eliminate.
-To achieve this, you will need to assess the risk presented by each prospective vendor or service provider.
+No matter how good your VRM is, each offshore vendor and third-party service provider will present some inherent or residual risk you must manage rather than eliminate.
+To achieve this, you must assess the risk presented by each prospective vendor or service provider.
 You should probably develop a form for doing this so that all your risk assessments are consistent.
 If you don’t have easy access to a form, there are templates online that you can use to develop your own forms.

 Once you have assessed a particular candidate, you need to determine: